Boris Ord: Career

 Ord spent a year working at the Cologne Opera in 1928, before returning to Cambridge as a conductor.
 In 1936, Ord became director of the Cambridge University Musical Society.

-In 1929, Boris Ord took the position of Organist of King's College, Cambridge, a role which placed him in charge of the chapel choir.
+In 1929, Boris Ord took the position of organist of King's College, Cambridge, a role which placed him in charge of the chapel choir.
 He was assisted by an organ scholar, a role held from 1939 by David Willcocks.

 During his tenure at King's, Ord began to introduce more 16th-century music into the choral repertoire, replacing much of the Victorian music favoured by his predecessor, Arthur Henry Mann.
-Ord became well acquainted with the Dean of the college, Rev Eric Milner-White, who originally devised the Service of Nine Lessons and Carols in 1918.
+Ord became well acquainted with the dean of the college, Rev Eric Milner-White, who originally devised the service of Nine Lessons and Carols in 1918.
 When the Nine Lessons was first televised in 1954 by BBC Television, the choir was conducted by Ord.

 After the outbreak of World War II, both Ord and Willcocks left King's to join the armed forces.
 Ord served in an administrative role in the Royal Air Force, now being considered too old to fly.
 The composer Harold Darke deputised for Ord during that period.

+In August and September 1948, Ord conducted the University Madrigal Society in the ruins of Berlin, as part of a Foreign Office soft-power tour in support of the Berlin Airlift.

 In the mid 1950s, Ord began to suffer from disseminated sclerosis, and it was decided to split Ord's role into two new positions.
-Ord took on the new title of "Director of Music", while Willcocks was appointed to the role of Organist.
-Ord retired in 1957, and Willcocks took over his role under the title "Organist and Director of Music", a title which has since been held by all his successors.
+Ord took on the new title of "director of music", while Willcocks was appointed to the role of organist.
+Ord retired in 1957, and Willcocks took over his role under the title "organist and director of music", a title which has since been held by all his successors.